hadronized/toodoux/rfcs/0001-initial-design.md

 ### Filtering

-Filtering allows to prevent _some_ notes from being displayed in listing.
+Filtering allows to prevent _some_ tasks from being displayed in listing.
 Filtering operates on several fields:

 - The name of the task.
 - Its priority.